About Me

 • Add the walnuts, garlic, onion powder, lemon and olive oil to the blender with the broccoli and whizz them together until they form a smooth paste.

 • Season generously with salt and pepper, then add a little of the cooking water, whizz again, and continue adding more water until it reaches a sauce-like consistency.
-Check the seasoning, once the sauce is the thickness you want..
+If it’s still too thick after you’ve used up all the cooking water, wait until the pasta is cooked and then use water from that pan too thin the sauce further.

 • In the meantime, cook your pasta of choice according to the instructions on the package.
-You can use some of the pasta water in the sauce to thin it to the correct consistency, if necessary.
+If the sauce has thickened again, you can use some of the pasta water in the sauce to thin it to the correct consistency, if necessary.

-Serve the sauce piping hot with the pasta, with more black pepper ground over it.
+Drain the spaghetti and mix in the sauce.
+Serve piping hot, with more black pepper ground over it.

 • If you don’t have a blender, you can still make this into a delicious sauce, but of course it won’t be as creamy.